-What is Narrative Therapy?: An Easy-to-read IntroductionThis best selling book is an easy-to-read introduction to the ideas and practices of narrative therapy with accessible language, a concise structure and a wide range of practical examples.
-This book covers a broad spectrum of narrative practices including externalisation, re-membering, therapeutic letter writing, the use of rituals, leagues, reflecting teams and much more.
-If you are a therapist, health worker or community worker who is trying to apply narrative ideas in your own work context, this book has been written with you in mind. |
+What is Narrative Therapy?: An Easy-to-read IntroductionThis best-selling book is an easy-to-read introduction to the ideas and practices of narrative therapy.
+It uses accessible language, has a concise structure and includes a wide range of practical examples.
+What Is Narrative Practice? covers a broad spectrum of narrative practices including externalisation, re-membering, therapeutic letter writing, rituals, leagues, reflecting teams and much more.
+If you are a therapist, health worker or community worker who is interesting in applying narrative ideas in your own work context, this book was written with you in mind. |

 Contents